hyper-expanse/semantic-delivery-gitlab/README.md

 ## Debugging

 To assist users of `semantic-release-gitlab` with debugging the behavior of this module we use the [debug](https://www.npmjs.com/package/debug) utility package to print information about the release process to the console.
+To enable debug message printing, the environment variable `DEBUG`, which is the variable used by the `debug` package, must be set to a value configured by the package containing the debug messages to be printed.

 To print debug messages on a unix system set the environment variable `DEBUG` with the name of this package prior to executing `semantic-release-gitlab`: